mikependon/RepoDB.NET/pages/mappers/propertyvalueattributemapper.md

 layout: default
 sidebar: mappers
 title: "PropertyValueAttributeMapper"
-description: "A mapper class that is used to map the list PropertyValueAttribute objects into a class property.
+description: "A mapper class that is being used to map the list PropertyValueAttribute objects into a class property.
 This class is used as an alternative to the PropertyValueAttribute attributes."
 permalink: /mapper/propertyvalueattributemapper
 tags: [repodb, class, propertyvalueattributemapper, orm, hybrid-orm, sqlserver, sqlite, mysql, postgresql]
 parent: MAPPERS